Kazuki Takahashi: Career

+Style

+Takahashi's early art style was comical gekiga and influenced by traditional anime.
+Some illustrators such as Drew Struzan, Alphonse Mucha, and Norman Rockwell had a tremendous impact on Takahashi's later art style.
+His choices of traditional art tools were g-pen, watercolors and Copic markers, whereas Adobe Photoshop and Painter were the art programs he used during post manga serialization.

 Personal life

-Takahashi liked to play games such as shogi, mahjong, card games, and tabletop role-playing games.
-In an interview with Shonen Jump, Takahashi stated that his favorite manga from other authors included Akira by Katsuhiro Otomo, JoJo's Bizarre Adventure by Hirohiko Araki, and Dragon Ball by Akira Toriyama.
-He also enjoyed reading American comics, with Hellboy being his favorite American comic book character.
-His pet dog, a shiba inu named Taro (タロ), was the basis for the Yu-Gi-Oh!
+Takahashi enjoyed playing games such as shogi, mahjong, card games, and tabletop role-playing games.

+Takahashi stated that his favorite manga from other authors included Doraemon and Mataro ga Kuru!! by Fujiko Fujio, Akira by Katsuhiro Otomo, JoJo's Bizarre Adventure by Hirohiko Araki, and Dragon Ball by Akira Toriyama.
+He also enjoyed reading American comics and stated that Hellboy was his favorite American comic book character.
+Takahashi was a great fan of wrestling and admired Antonio Inoki.

+Takahashi's late pet dog, a shiba inu named Taro (タロ), was the basis for the Yu-Gi-Oh!
 Trading Card Game monster card Shiba-Warrior Taro (タロ); the card's artwork was personally drawn by Takahashi.
+Takahashi also enjoyed sea diving and visited Okinawa seaside each July.

-He occasionally expressed political opinions with his art.
-For instance, he once posted a drawing on Instagram of Yu-Gi-Oh! characters criticizing the Shinzo Abe government and asking his followers to "vote for justice" in the 2019 House of Councillors election, for which he later apologized.
+Takahashi occasionally expressed his political views in his art, such as when he posted a drawing on Instagram of Yu-Gi-Oh! characters criticizing Shinzo Abe's government and asking his followers to "vote for justice" in the 2019 House of Councillors election.
+He later apologized.

 Death

 On July 6, 2022, Takahashi was found dead in the water 300 m off the shore of Nago, Okinawa, by Japan Coast Guard officers following a civilian report from a passing boat.
 He was found wearing snorkeling gear, and his cause of death was determined to be drowning.

-It was subsequently reported, first in the American military newspaper Stars and Stripes on October 11, that Takahashi had died in the afternoon of July 4 while assisting in the rescue of three others who were caught in a rip current.
+Later reports stated that Takahashi had died in the afternoon of July 4 while assisting in the rescue of three others who were caught in a rip current.